Rent, Housing Benefit and Universal Credit

 In the last two years there have been a number of changes to how housing benefit is awarded.
 These changes may have an impact on the amount of benefit you can claim and may mean you are no longer able to afford the property you want to rent.

 If your home is considered too large for you, your Housing Benefit will be cut, but you will still need to pay the full rent for your home.
-To find out how the government calculates Housing Benefit based on the number of bedrooms in a home, please visit www.GOV.uk (this link will open in a new window).
+To find out how the government calculates Housing Benefit based on the number of bedrooms in a home, please visit the GOV.UK website (this link will open in a new window).

-From autumn 2016, the benefits cap is being reduced.
-If you live in Greater London, the cap will reduce to £23,000 for couples with/without children and to £15,410 for single people without children.
-If you live elsewhere in the country, the cap will reduce to £20,000 and £13,400 respectively.
+In autumn 2016, the benefits cap was reduced.
+If you live in Greater London, the cap is now £23,000 for couples with/without children and £15,410 for single people without children.
+If you live elsewhere in the country, the cap is £20,000 and £13,400 respectively.
 For more information about the benefit cap changes, visit the GOV.UK website (this link will open in a new window).

 Universal Credit is a new single benefit for working-age people.
-It will gradually replace most means-tested benefits, such as:
+It replaces means-tested benefits, such as:

 - Income-based Jobseeker’s Allowance